GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_I.md

 ## 1. Sample QC - Genotyping call rates

 ```
-NOTE: did you already filter for Illumina gentrain scores??
-if not perhaps you want to do that....

 NOTE: do all samples have a gender??
 if not those samples that do not have a gender will be removed